Select an available sequence database from this menu.

 To score a word using spaced triples, we count how often each triple contained in the word occurs in the primary and control sequence sets, and use the maximum over all triples as the word count in the formula for scoring words described by Narlikar et al.

 Please enter sequences that you believe share one or more motifs.
-When running MEME in "Discriminative mode", this set of sequences is referred to as the "primary sequence set".
+When running MEME in "Discriminative" or Differential Enrichment" mode, this set of sequences is referred to as the "primary sequence set".

 Please enter sequences that you believe contain patterns you wish to avoid making motifs from.
-This is referred to as the control set.
+This set of sequences is referred to as the "control sequence set.

 You can use a background model with MEME in order to normalize for biased distribution of letters and groups of letters in your sequences.
 A 0-order model adjusts for single letter biases, a 1-order model adjusts for dimer biases (e.g., GC content in DNA sequences), etc.